semantic-release/semantic-release/docs/support/FAQ.md

 **semantic-release** takes care of updating the `package.json`’s version before publishing to [npm](https://www.npmjs.com).

-By default, only the published package will contains the version, which is the only place where it is *really* required, but the updated `package.json` will not be pushed to the Git repository
+By default, only the published package will contain the version, which is the only place where it is *really* required, but the updated `package.json` will not be pushed to the Git repository

 However, the [`@semantic-release/git`](https://github.com/semantic-release/git) plugin can be used to push the updated `package.json` as well as other files to the Git repository.